shpatrickguo/ds-flashcards/.github/ISSUE_TEMPLATE/new-card.md

 ---
-name: New Anki Card
+name: New Card
-about: Suggest a new data science question for the Anki deck or improve an existing card.
+about: Suggest a new data science question or improve an existing card.
 title: "[Card]: <short topic or question summary>"
 labels: anki-card
 ---